bitrise-io/devcenter/_articles/en/builds/env-vars-secret-env-vars.md

     weight: 17

 ---
-Every secret Environment Variable (secret env var) is an Env Var but not every Environment Variable (Env Var) is a secret Env Var!
+Every secret Environment Variable (Env Var) is an Env Var but not every Env Var is a secret Env Var!

 ## About Env Vars